-For the foregoing reasons, the Court will deny defendants' motions for judgment of acquittal pursuant to Rule 29 of the Federal Rules of Criminal Procedure.12 The Court has issued
+For the foregoing reasons, the Court will deny defendants' motions for judgment of acquittal pursuant to Rule 29 of the Federal Rules of Criminal Procedure.11 The Court has issued

-12 Even if defendants were correct that the government must establish that they had knowledge of the licensing requirement, the outcome of their motions would be the same.
+11 Even if defendants were correct that the government must establish that they had knowledge of the licensing requirement, the outcome of their motions would be the same.
 That is because, in a situation where the law demands such specific knowledge on the part of a defendant, the government would be entitled to a jury instruction on the concept of "willful blindness" or "conscious avoidance."
 The thrust of such an instruction is that the law does not permit a defendant deliberately to "close his eyes to the obvious" and then plead ignorance of such readily ascertainable facts.
 See Mellen, 393 F.3d at 184; see also United States v.
 Reyes, 302 F.3d 48, 55 (2d Cir.
 2002) (a conscious-avoidance instruction is proper "when a defendant claims to lack some specific aspect of knowledge necessary to conviction but where the evidence may be construed as deliberate ignorance").
 Although courts interpreting the willfulness requirement of other trade-regulating statutes have made clear that "[p]roof that the defendant negligently failed to investigate the regulations does not sufficiently prove [the] requisite mens rea," see United States v.
 Dien Duc Huynh, 246 F.3d 734, 742 (5th Cir.
+2001) (emphasis added), conscious avoidance reflects something more: a reckless or intentional disregard of probable illegality.
+In such circumstances, courts have suggested that a failure to inquire might be tantamount to actual knowledge of illegality.
+See, e.g., United States v.
+Frade, 709 F.2d 1387, 1394 (11th Cir.
+1983) ("once the [defendants] realized that conduct similar to what they contemplated might be illegal[,] it was incumbent upon them to make further inquiry").
+As this opinion holds, the government has produced sufficient evidence by which a reasonable jury could conclude that defendants had knowledge of the illegality of their specific conduct.
+A reasonable jury could further conclude that defendants recklessly or deliberately failed to investigate the details of that law, and thus could find that, based on this conscious avoidance, defendants had knowledge of the contents of the relevant provisions, including the ITR's licensing requirement.

-2001) (emphasis added), conscious avoidance reflects something more: a reckless or intentional disregard of probable an order to that effect in open court on this date.
+an order to that effect in open court on this date.